 For FCM, chemical control is directed at the larvae.
 The principle is to apply an insecticide to the surface of the fruit so that larvae are killed by contact with the insecticide when they hatch, or by eating the dosed tissue as they burrow in.
 Spraying is unlikely to have a significant impact on the adult moth population.

-WHICH INSECTICIDES REGISTERED IN SIERRA LEONE CAN BE USED AGAINST FALSE CODLING MOTH?
+WHICH INSECTICIDES REGISTERED IN UGANDA CAN BE USED AGAINST FALSE CODLING MOTH?

-The national authorities should provide guidance on which products to use, and how to use them (including application method, dose rate, pre-harvest interval).
+The national authorities should provide guidance on which plant protection products (PPPs) to use, and how to use them (including application method, dose rate, pre-harvest interval).
 These must be in accordance with the registration status in the country of origin, and the maximum residue level (MRL) of the active ingredient in the EU.

-Plant protection products currently registered for use in Sierra Leone and commercially available in the country for the control of FCM are presented in Table 1.
-The active ingredients of these products are also listed in Annex 1 to Regulation (EC) No 1107/2009.
+Active ingredients and concentrations in PPPs currently registered for use in Uganda and potentially effective against FCM are presented in Table 1.
+All active ingredients are authorised in EU (Annex I of Regulation (EC) No 1107/2009).

-Pesticide approvals are regularly changed, so their current status should be checked before any application.
+Pesticide approvals are regularly changed, so their status should be checked before any application.
 The conditions on pesticide product labels and Extension of Authorisation for Minor Use (EAMU) must be read and followed and their impact on any biological control agents should be considered.